Stock appreciation right: Taxes and accounting

-Finally, if phantom stock or SARs are intended to benefit most or all employees and defer some or all payment until termination or later, they may be considered de facto “ERISA plans.”
+Finally, if phantom stock or SARs are intended to benefit most or all employees and defer some or all payment until termination or later, they may be considered de facto "ERISA plans."
 ERISA (the Employee Retirement Income Security Act of 1974) is the federal law that governs retirement plans.
 It does not allow non-ERISA plans to operate like ERISA plans, so the plan could be ruled subject to all the constraints of ERISA.
-This does not necessarily have to be a problem, because ERISA is not a valid law in most countries.
+This does not necessarily have to be a problem, because ERISA does not apply in most countries.
 However, this might be a consideration for people living in the United States, where ERISA is applicable.
 Similarly, if there is an explicit or implied reduction in compensation to get the phantom stock, there could be securities issues involved, most likely anti-fraud disclosure requirements.
 Plans designed just for a limited number of employees, or as a bonus for a broader group of employees that pays out annually based on a measure of equity, would most likely avoid these problems.
 Moreover, the regulatory issues are gray areas; it could be that a company could use a broad-based plan that pays over longer periods or at departure and not ever be challenged.

 Phantom stock and SAR accounting is straightforward.
 These plans are treated in the same way as deferred cash compensation.
 As the amount of the liability changes each year, an entry is made for the amount accrued.
 A decline in value would create a negative entry.
 These entries are not contingent on vesting.
 In closely held companies, share value is often stated as book value.
 However, this can dramatically underrate the true value of a company, especially one based primarily on intellectual capital.
 Having an outside appraisal performed, therefore, can make the plans much more accurate rewards for employee contributions.
 It is expected that hedge fund and private equity fund managers will begin to more frequently use SARs in order to circumvent IRS code 457A while maintaining proper alignment of long term incentives for employee and investors.